 You should start the Italian way with a glass of Sardinian wine (white or red does not matter, they are equally superb in Sardinia) accompanied by a platter of cold cuts and, especially, local cheeses.

 For all you foodies and not, it will be an extrasensory experience but do not overeat and leave some space for dinner to enjoy the local dishes.

 You will be delighted by the flavors and aromas and open your stomach enough to welcome what awaits you at dinner.

 Even lovers of first courses will have a wide choice.

 Especially pasta, gnocchi, and rice are cooked according to the many traditional recipes that will open the door for you to a whole new different world of flavors that you won’t find anywhere else in this world.

-Mind that the Sardinian food is generally not for vegans, however nowadays the majority of the restaurants offer vegan and vegetarian options.
+Mind that Sardinian food is generally not for vegans, however nowadays the majority of restaurants offer vegan and vegetarian options.

 Sardinia Shopping: the best souvenirs to take home

 Although you were determined not to load your luggage, we warn you that you will not be able to resist the temptation to take some local souvenirs.